-Table 155.605 Minimum Parking Requirements Use Category Use Type Requirement Storage and Warehousing Warehouse or Wholesale 1 space per 1,000 square feet Other Airport - Hangar 1 space per hangar (up to 50% interior) Miscellaneous Airport - Tie Down 1 space per every 5 tie-downs Places of Assembly 5 spaces per 1,000 square feet [1] Up to 50% of the required parking may be surfaced with grass or lawn.
+Table 155.605 Minimum Parking Requirements Use Category Use Type Requirement Storage and Warehousing Warehouse or Wholesale 1 space per 1,000 square feet Other Miscellaneous Airport - Hangar 1 space per hangar (up to 50% interior) Airport - Tie Down 1 space per every 5 tie-downs [1] Up to 50% of the required parking may be surfaced with grass or lawn.

 - 1. Mixed uses.
-In the case of mixed uses, the total requirements for off-street parking shall be the sum of the requirements of the various uses computed separately, and off-street parking space for one use shall not be considered as providing the required off-street parking for any other use. - 2.
-Measurement.
-For the purpose of this LDC, calculation for parking is measured from the interior walls of the space. - 3.
-Measurement for outdoor dining.
+In the case of mixed uses, the total requirements for off-street parking shall be the sum of the requirements of the various uses computed separately, and off-street parking space for one use shall not be considered as providing the required off-street - Measurement.
+For the purpose of this LDC, calculation for parking is measured from the interior walls of the space. - Measurement for outdoor dining.
 Applicants proposing outdoor dining shall provide the Planning and Economic Development department an outdoor dining plan in accordance with 155.519.
 Upon review, dimensions of the area will be determined. - 4.
 Combined off-street parking.
 Nothing in this section shall be construed to prevent collective provision for, or joint use of, off-street parking facilities for two or more buildings, adjacent parcels or uses by two or more owners or operations, excluding outparcels.
 However, the total of those parking spaces when combined or used together shall not be less than the sum of the requirements of the several individual uses computed separately in accordance with this article. - 5.
 Off-street parking for nonconforming use.
-In the case of a building occupied by a use which is not permitted as a new use in the district in which the building is located, major repairs, substantial alterations, or extensions of use shall be permitted unless and until the offstreet parking requirements of this article for a new use of the type involved are applied to existing use and are fully provided for. - Parking of commercial vehicles.
+In the case of a building occupied by a use which is not permitted as a new use in the district in which the building is located, major repairs, substantial alterations, or extensions of use shall be permitted unless and until the off-street parking requirements of this article for a new use of the type involved are applied to existing use and are fully provided for. - Parking of commercial vehicles.
 Off-street parking facilities supplied by the owner or operator to meet the requirements of this article shall not be used by commercial vehicles owned, operated, or used in the business of the owner or operator during regular hours of business.